along4/Pleiades/README.rst

 PLEIADES' user documentation
 ============================

-**PLEIADES:** Python Libraries Extensions for Isotopic Analysis via Detailed Extraction of SAMMY.
+**PLEIADES:** Python Libraries Extensions for Isotopic Analysis via Detailed Examination of SAMMY.
 This is a Python package that sets up, executes, and analyzes, SAMMY runs.
 If you are unfamiliar with SAMMY, please see the `SAMMY website <https://code.ornl.gov/RNSD/SAMMY>`_.